bakedziti420/js-oop-flower-power/readme.md

 ##Cross-Pollination

-Now that we are awesome Flower experts, lets try our hand at cross pollinating two flower objects.
+Now that we are awesome Flower experts, let's try our hand at cross pollinating two flower objects.
 Cross pollinating is beyond the realm of an individual flower and could therefore live on the Flower constructor itself.
 Another examples of this would be `create`, `new`, or `destroy`.
 These are all *meta* actions of a flower; a flower cannot create itself!
 They are called **static methods**.

 <!-- CFU (as class), how might we declare this method?
 Think-pair-share -->